micheles/decorator/PITCHME.md

 ```
 +++
-Since 2018 you can define families of decorators with and without
+Since 2018 you can define families of decorators with default arguments
-parenthesis like `@dataclass`

 ```python
 import warnings